18 July 2022

-- Contact the Primary Supervisor, Prof Jo Dickinson, if you have any questions about the project; and
+- Contact the Primary Supervisor, Prof Jo Dickinson to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.